 The Compensation Committee reviews executive officer base salaries in conjunction with our annual performance review process.
 During this process, the Chief Executive Officer will review the performance of the named executive officers (other than himself) and will report those findings to the Compensation Committee.
 A named executive officer's personal performance will be judged in part on whether our business objectives are being met.
 In setting base salary, management and the Compensation Committee considers each named executive officer's experience, skills, knowledge, responsibilities, and performance, Limelight's performance as a whole, and the report and recommendations of our Chief Executive Officer (other than for himself).
-An assessment of a named executive officer's personal performance is qualitative, with much reliance on our Chief Executive Officer's subjective evaluation of a named executive officer's personal performance (other than his own personal performance) and the Compensation Committee in setting base salary changes.
+An assessment of a named executive officer's personal performance is qualitative, with much reliance on our Chief Executive Officer's subjective evaluation of a named executive officer's personal performance (other than his own personal performance) and the Compensation Committee's experience and knowledge regarding compensation matters.
+No specific weight is attributed to any of the factors considered by the Compensation Committee in setting base salary changes.
 For newly hired named executive officers, the Compensation Committee also considers the base salary of the individual at his or her prior employment and any unique personal circumstances that motivated the executive to leave that prior position and join us.
 The Compensation Committee aims to keep salaries in line with the external job market.
 Increases over the prior year's base salary will be considered within the context of our overall annual compensation adjustment budget to ensure that any increases are fiscally prudent and feasible for us.
-The Compensation Committee also considered general economic conditions and the risks such conditions posed to achievement of our financial performance targets for 2017.
+The Compensation Committee does not apply specific formulas to determine increases.
+There is no process in setting these annual merit increase budgets other than the annual business planning process.
+For fiscal 2018, the Compensation Committee also considered general economic conditions and the risks such conditions posed to achievement of our financial performance targets for 2018.

-During fiscal 2017, base salaries for Messrs.
-Lento, Malhotra, Vonderhaar, DiSanto, and Silverman were \$480,000, \$340,000, \$280,000, \$310,000 and \$295,000, respectively.
+During fiscal 2018, base salaries for Messrs.
+Lento, Malhotra, Vonderhaar, DiSanto, and Silverman were \$480,000, \$355,000, \$294,000, \$323,000, and \$295,000, respectively.
+These were increases from fiscal 2017 levels for each individual, except for Messrs.
+Lento and Silverman, whom the Committee determined should receive a higher percentage of their target cash compensation in 2018 versus 2017 as an annual incentive bonus.
 In determining these base salary levels, the Compensation Committee relied on the factors discussed above.

-Annual Incentive Cash Bonuses and the 2016-2017 Retention Bonus Program.
-We have utilized cash bonuses to reward performance achievements and have in place annual target cash incentive bonuses for certain of our executive officers, payable either in whole or in part, depending on the extent to which the financial performance goals set by the Compensation Committee are achieved.
-During fiscal 2017, the target bonus amounts for Messrs.
-Lento, Malhotra, Vonderhaar, DiSanto, and Silverman were increased to \$408,000, \$230,000, \$207,200, \$158,100, and \$147,500, respectively, because the Compensation Committee felt that the increase from prior year was warranted given then current market conditions.
+Annual Incentive Bonuses.
+We have utilized incentive bonuses to reward performance achievements and have in place annual target incentive bonuses for certain of our executive officers, payable either in whole or in part, depending on the extent to which the financial performance goals set by the Compensation Committee are achieved.
+During fiscal 2018, the target bonus amounts for Messrs.
+Lento, Malhotra, Vonderhaar, DiSanto, and Silverman were increased to \$438,000, \$235,000, \$206,000, \$167,000, and \$165,000, respectively, because the Compensation Committee felt that the increase from prior year was warranted given then current market conditions.